fargolo/stat-learn-en/manuscript/chap5-bayes.md

 We could use probabilities obtained via Bayesian inference to continue testing hypotheses.
 However, it is convenient to introduce Bayesian tools to the thinking of philosophers who have offered other alternatives [^ 27].

 [^ 27]: There is a more comprehensive research program in philosophy on Bayesian epistemology, but this is not our focus.
+Check [The Open Handbook of Formal Epistemology](https://jonathanweisberg.org/post/open-handbook/)

 ## More than one scientific methods: Feyerabend, Carnap and Quine